Z-Wave-Me/ExpertUI/README.md

 ## v1.2.0
 #### New features
+- IMA: network name, time format, firmware update.
-- Icons in the menu .
+- Icons in the menu.
 - Edit notes in the modal window.
 - Enhanced display on mobile devices and tablets.
 - Spinner indicators.

 #### Changes
 - Languages moved to settings.
+- New page "Settings" added.
 - Network/Control divided into views.
 - Homepage divided into views.
 - Notes saved into /ZWaveAPI/ExpertConfigGet.